Hours Calculator

 How do I convert hours and minutes to decimal hours?

-Divide the minutes by 60 and add to the hours.
-8 hours 30 minutes = 8 + 30/60 = 8.5 decimal hours.
-Payroll systems use decimal hours, which this calculator shows automatically.
+Divide the minutes by 60 and add to the whole hours.
+For example, 7 hours 45 minutes = 7 + (45 ÷ 60) = 7.75 decimal hours.
+Payroll software almost always requires decimal hours, so this calculator shows both formats automatically.

 Does this handle overnight shifts?

 Yes.
-If the end time is earlier than the start time, the calculator assumes the shift crossed midnight and counts the hours into the next day.
+If the end time is earlier than the start time, the calculator assumes the shift crossed midnight and adds 24 hours to the end time before subtracting.
+A shift from 10:00 PM to 6:00 AM is calculated as 8 hours, not a negative number.

-Enter an hourly rate and the calculator multiplies it by your decimal hours.
-For example, 8.5 hours at $20/hour is $170 gross (before taxes and deductions).
+Enter an optional hourly rate and the calculator multiplies it by your decimal hours to show gross pay.
+For example, 8.5 hours at $22.50/hour is $191.25 gross before taxes and deductions.
+This tool does not calculate overtime — for weekly overtime over 40 hours, use the time card calculator.

 Related calculators